Iron oxide red: Etymology

 The name Indian red derives from this pigment being originally imported from India, where red laterite soil is found, composed of naturally occurring iron oxides.
 The first recorded use of Indian red as a color term in English was in 1672.

 Deep Indian red

-Deep Indian red is the colour originally called Indian red from its formulation in 1903 until 1999, but now called chestnut, in Crayola crayons.
-This colour was also produced in a special limited edition in which it was called Vermont maple syrup.
+Deep Indian red is the color originally called Indian red from its formulation in 1903 until 1999, but now called chestnut, in Crayola crayons.
+This color was also produced in a special limited edition in which it was called Vermont maple syrup.

 At the request of educators worried that children (mistakenly; see Etymology) believed the name represented the skin color of Native Americans, Crayola changed the name of their crayon color Indian Red to Chestnut in 1999.